fiicooxx/BrewCRAFT-project-app/README.md

 ## Description
 Hi! 👋 This is a simple demonstration of database based application that lets you store and update data in database with the help of stored procedures.
 ## About the project
-The main intetnion was to have some fun with creating UI in xaml and understanding the logic of buttons, events.
+The main intetnion was to have some fun with creating UI in XAML and understanding the logic of buttons, events.
 We have learned how to connect a database to a WPF app on .NET and make simple operations on queries.
 ## How does it look like?
 ###### login screen